eshaz/wasm-audio-decoders/README.md

   * Browser and NodeJS support
   * Built in Web Worker support
   * Multichannel decoding (up to 255 channels)
+  * Intended for users that already have Opus frames extracted from a container, i.e. (Ogg, Matroska (WEBM), or ISOBMFF (mp4))
   * Based on [`libopus`](https://github.com/xiph/opus)
   * Install using [NPM](https://www.npmjs.com/package/opus-decoder)